 One way to spread the word is by uploading the bike's details on sites such as Stolen Bike, and then using the social media icons to alert your contacts.

-If your bike is unique (e.g. time-trial, tri-bike, racing bike) you could also try listing it with specific bike club forums and community websites.
+If your bike is unique - perhaps a time-trial, tri-bike or racing bike - you could also try listing it with specific bike club forums and community websites.

-And don't forget about Facebook forums and other social media sites too – they're ideal tools for creating awareness.
+And don't forget about social media forums too – they're ideal tools for creating awareness.

 5. Inform your local bike shop

-You'll find most storeowners are happy to help where they can.
+You'll find most owners are happy to help where they can.
 Provide them with the details of your bike, along with a picture, in case someone brings it into their shop for repair.

 Having a bike stolen is both frustrating and unsettling.